ShaunMaher/KhadasVim/documentation/KhadasVimOSBuild.md

   INSTALL_MOD_PATH=/tmp/kvim7/ modules_install
 ```

-Now build run the build again, this time outputting some .debs
+Now build run the build again, this time outputting some .debs<br/>
 TODO: Can we just add deb-pkg to the first build command?
 It seems not.
 Hmmm.
 ```
 make clean